DataDog/hiring-engineers/answers.md

 ![ss12](/images/ss12.png)

-4. Then I created my own metric called "mymetric" by first creating and editing a file called mymetric.yaml in the dd-agent/conf.d folder.
+4. Then I created my own metric called "my_metric" by first creating and editing a file called mymetric.yaml in the dd-agent/conf.d folder.

 ![ss13](/images/ss13.png)

-5. Then, I created and edited a file called mymetric.py in the dd-agent/checks.d folder.
+5. I created and edited a file called mymetric.py in the dd-agent/checks.d folder.

 ![ss14](/images/ss14.png)

-6. Then stopped and restarted the agent and I was able to see the custom check in the info.
+6. I stopped and restarted the agent and I was able to see the custom check in the info.

 ![ss15](/images/ss15.png)